grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 ---
 title: 'Test life cycle'
-excerpt: 'The four distinct life cycle stages in a k6 test are "init", "setup", "VU" and "teardown".'
+excerpt: 'The four distinct life cycle stages in a k6 test are "init", "setup", "VU", and "teardown".'
 ---

-The four distinct life cycle stages in a k6 test are "init", "setup", "VU" and "teardown" Throughout the documentation, you will also see us referring to it as "init code", "VU code" etc.
+A k6 test has four distinct stages, which always run in the same order:

+1.  *Init code* initializes VUs
+2. *Setup code* sets up data and the test environment
+3. *VU* code runs the test
+4. *Teardown* cleans up data and stops the test environment

 <CodeGroup labels={["The four life cycle stages"]} lineNumbers={[true]}>